-Read full review: Canada Goose Kensington Parka
+Read review: Canada Goose Kensington Parka

-Best Bang for The Buck
+Best Bang for the Buck

-Read full review: Marmot Montreaux
+Read review: Marmot Montreaux

 Top Pick for Wet Climates

-Patagonia Tres Down Parka
+Patagonia Tres 3-in-1 Parka - Women's

 Depending on where you live, winter can be messy.
 Sleet, snow, freezing rain, the whole nine yards.
 If you live in a wet climate, having a dependable jacket for the winter is crucial; the Patagonia Tres Down Parka is the perfect winter parka to tackle any weather condition.
 Three jackets in one allow you to be ready for anything that mother nature throws your way; this contender is perfect for a wet climate like the Pacific Northwest, as the outer shell is Patagonia's signature H2No Performance Standard Fabric.
-Waterproof, windproof and breathable, this layer is a force to be reckoned with.
-The down layer is insulated with 600-fill-power 100% traceable duck down.
+Waterproof, windproof and breathable, this layer is a force to be reckoned with, especially since the down layer is insulated with 600-fill-power 100% traceable duck down.
 A great lightweight option for clear and cold days, this jacket has been treated with a DWR coating.
 It's water-resistant but not fully waterproof; when all layers are worn together, we felt protected in sloppy wet weather better than any other jacket we tested.
-With a price tag of $529, the Patagonia Tres Down Parka is expensive, but you have to consider that you're getting three jackets for the price of one!
+With a price tag of $529, the Tres Down Parka is expensive, but you have to consider that you're getting three jackets for the price of one!

-Read full review: Patagonia Tres Down Parka
+Read review: Patagonia Tres 3-in-1 Parka - Women's

 Analysis and Test Results